A Practical Validation of RIS Detection and Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} intelligent surfaces (RISs), composed of large arrays of controllable elements, have emerged as an enabling technology for next-generation wireless communication systems, particularly in the context of 6G networks.
+\IEEEPARstart{R}{econfigurable} intelligent surfaces (RISs), composed of large arrays of controllable elements, are rapidly gaining prominence as an enabling technology for next-generation wireless communication systems, particularly in the context of sixth-generation (6G) networks \cite{RISfor6G}.
 By controlling the amplitude, phase, and polarization of the signals hitting their surfaces, RISs reshape the propagation environment and bring several advantages, such as extended coverage, enhanced data rates, and increased energy efficiency \cite{RIS_Advantages}.
 Moreover, RISs can facilitate better interference management \cite{RIS_Interference}, provide robust security through signal manipulation \cite{Security_RIS}, and enable precise localization for user equipment (UE) by altering the signal propagation paths\cite{RIS_Localization}.
+In parallel with theoretical developments, practical implementations of RISs have also progressed significantly, demonstrating their feasibility in real-world wireless systems \cite{2BitRISPrototyping,SpaceTimeDigitalCoding}.